Rhythmbox: Audio scrobbling

 Music can be scrobbled to all services at the same time.

 DAAP music sharing

 Rhythmbox supports sharing music and playing shared music on local network via DAAP sharing plugin.
 The plugin uses libdmapsharing to provide this feature.

 Devices

 Rhythmbox uses the Linux udev subsystem to detect player devices.

 Podcasting

-Rhythmbox can subscribe to podcasts from the iTunes Store, Miroguide.com or by manually providing a podcast feed URL.
+Rhythmbox can subscribe to podcasts from the iTunes Store, Miroguide or by manually providing a podcast feed URL.
 Subsequently, new podcasts are automatically downloaded and available from the Library under the section Podcasts.

 Web remote control

 Rhythmbox can be controlled remotely with a Web browser, via inbuilt Web remote control plugin.

 Plug-ins

 Rhythmbox has a plug-in API for C, Python, or Vala.

 There are nearly 50 third party plug-ins for Rhythmbox. including a 10 Band audio Equalizer, and many official plug-ins including: